ehemmerlin/aws-ec2-k3d/README.md

 - Willing to learn some new things

 ## AWS CLI
-To install the latest version of the AWS CLI, use the following command block:
+To install the latest version of the AWS CLI (version 2) use the following command block:
 ```
 > curl "https://awscli.amazonaws.com/awscli-exe-linux-x86_64.zip" -o "awscliv2.zip"
 unzip awscliv2.zip